 Online marketplaces give you an instant store in return for a percentage of the transaction.
 The most popular and well-known site for art and crafts is probably Etsy.

-The overheads are modest and the process of setting up a shop is easy and it is possible to make money if you optimize your site properly with the right tags and keywords and market youself like crazy.
+The overheads are modest and the process of setting up a shop is easy.
+It’s possible to make money if you optimize your site properly with the right tags and keywords and market yourself like crazy.

 I did well on eBay.
-Without knowing what I was doing, I made £10,000 selling prints in my first year trading.
-Brilliant, and that was a side-hustle.
+Without knowing what I was doing, I made £10,000 selling prints in my first year of trading.
+Brilliant, and that was a side hustle!

 The take went down gradually and stabilized at a predictable £5000 per year of relatively passive income.
 I tweaked my settings as the rules changed until BANG, the algorithm changed, big time.

-The new hoops I had to pass through were so onerous that in effect eBay was saying ‘Get lost, your little business doesn’t pay us enough money.’
+The new hoops I had to pass through were so onerous that in effect eBay was telling me to get lost, my little business didn’t pay them enough money.
 My rankings tanked and so did my sales.
 And all those thousands of customers who’d bought off me before were gone.

 You don’t own the business unless you own the contact list.

-Can you succeed with 3rd party party platforms?
+Can you succeed with 3rd party platforms?
 Yep.
 Is it secure?
 Absolutely not.

 Make no mistake, these platforms are in it for themselves and their shareholders.
 They own and dictate the business.
 You have no control.

-You must market yourself to get the trade.
-It then begs the question, why not do the marketing for your own website?
+You must market yourself to get enough trade.
+It then begs the question, why not do the marketing for your own website instead?

 Think of it this way.
-The moment a customer lands on your product, what happens? they see your competition being promoted!
+The moment potential buyers land on your product, what happens? they see your competition being promoted!
 As soon as your prospect gets distracted and clicks a link, you’ve probably lost them for good.

-It’s far better to set up your own website and control all aspects of your business.
+It’s far better to set up your own website and control all aspects of your own business.